 Do you get frequent headaches?
 Headaches are a common malady.
 One in every eight Americans suffer recurring headaches.
 According to research, 80 percent of those headaches are caused by muscular tension.
 But did you know that your tension headache may be coming from your teeth and jaw?
-Today, your Lake Forest Dentist, Dr. Fondriest discusses how your teeth can be causing you headaches.
+Today, we discuss how your teeth can be causing you headaches.
+Discover the link between malocclusion and headaches.

 Some headaches are better treated by your dentist than your family doctor.
 The buildup of muscular tension in the face and jaw can cause tension headaches or “dental headaches” that only your dentist is trained to diagnose.
 As with any headache, dental headaches can range from mild (a dull ache) to throbbing to excruciatingly painful.
 Regardless of their intensity at the very least they can be irritating, and at the worst they can affect your quality of life.
 Dental headaches can be the result of malocclusion, temporomandibular joint disorder (TMJ), or bruxism.